-No, the best evidence shows that artificial sweeteners in our food and drink, like aspartame, do not increase the risk of cancer.
+- No, the best evidence shows that artificial sweeteners, like aspartame, do not increase the risk of cancer

-In 2013 the European Food Safety Authority ruled that artificial sweeteners in food and drink pose no threat to our health if consumed within the daily limits.
-These are much more than most people would be likely to have.
-For aspartame, it is equivalent to 15 cans of diet coke.
+The European Food Safety Authority (EFSA) has also reviewed the evidence.
+They ruled that artificial sweeteners aren’t harmful within daily limits.
+These limits are more than most people would have on one day.
+For aspartame, the daily limit is equal to 12 cans of diet pop.

 What are artificial sweeteners?

 Artificial sweeteners replace sugar in some food and drink.
 They give a sweet taste with fewer or no calories.

 Products with artificial sweeteners are often advertised as ‘diet’, or low or zero sugar.

 There are lots of artificial sweeteners, including aspartame, saccharin, sorbitol and xylitol.
 They are all chemical substances that taste sweet.

 Does diet soda or diet pop cause cancer?

 No, artificial sweeteners in diet or zero-sugar fizzy drinks don’t cause cancer.

 Some drink companies use artificial sweeteners in place of sugar.
 This means that these drinks have fewer calories than if they just used sugar.
 They are sometimes chosen by people who want to lose weight.